-Indy Johar, OpenMaker OpenMaker Innovation Leader, Democratic Making: manifesting inclusive growth and radical contribution, piece of article on Medium, 2016 www.impacthub.net www.fablabs.io www.openlivinglabs.eu innovation, communities, organisations and actors already positioned in the field, as well as local innovators and change-makers that recognize themselves in OpenMaker's key values and messages.
-Therefore, the model of the LES is designed in order to allow them to operate as platforms of connections among these connected 'LESs', seeding the scaling up of the community at larger scales and scopes.
+Indy Johar, OpenMaker Innovation Leader, Democratic Making: manifesting inclusive growth and radical contribution, piece of article on Medium, 2016

+The five LESs are not only connected to each other; importantly, they are grounded on strategic connections and collaborations with existing influential nodes at the local, regional and national levels, be they spaces for innovation, communities, organisations and actors already positioned in the field, as well as local innovators and change-makers that recognize themselves in OpenMaker's key values and messages.
+Therefore, the model of the LES is designed to allow them to operate as platforms of connections among these connected 'LESs', seeding the scaling up of the community at larger scales and scopes.
 These clusters of 'connected LESs' constitute the engine of OpenMaker, and their identification and engagement in the process is delivered by the LES partners on the ground of their own knowledge and expertise, as well as thanks to the insights stemming from a continuous work of network analysis realized by the international research team of the project (Bosphorus University, IMT, Zurich University).